-- Do NOT kink vacuum tubing or install vacuum tubing in an area where it may be pinched. - Ensure all vacuum clamps and fittings are secured tightly prior to operation. - Do NOT disturb vacuum tubing while the turbopump (if included) is operational.
+- Do NOT kink vacuum tubing or install vacuum tubing in an area where it may be pinched. - Ensure all vacuum clamps and fittings are secured tightly before operation. - Do NOT disturb vacuum tubing while the turbopump (if applicable) is operational.